 4. Be run by individuals who will use your charity's funds for charitable purposes.

 You can apply to HMRC for recognition as a charity for tax purposes.
 Before you complete a form, you must read through the basic guidance on "Fit and Proper Persons Test", which will explain the need for you to ensure that your charity's authorised individuals have not been involved in tax fraud or disqualified from taking on the role of a charity trustee.
 Once you have filled the form, you will need to send it to the charities department of HMRC.

 Upon the receipt of your form, the charities department of HMRC will create a record that enables them to recognise your organisation as a charity and process any repayment claims that you make.

 You will only be eligible to apply for relief from tax from the date on which HMRC acknowledges your organisation as a charity for tax purposes - this is referred to as the 'effective date' and it will be made known to you when HMRC sends you your charity's reference number.

-Once you have received your charity's reference number, you must not assume that your charity company will never have to pay tax.
+Once you have received your charity's reference number, you must not assume that your charity association will never have to pay tax.
 If your charity receives taxable income or gains, you must inform HMRC by completing an annual tax return.
 You will also need to inform HMRC of any changes to your charity – for example, changes in your contact details, bank account details or authorised officials.
-If you need to register your charitable company with HMRC, please get in touch with us.
+If you need to register your charitable organisation with HMRC, please get in touch with us.